hexobandit/HAR-MD-Tools/README.md

 # 🛠️ HAR and MD Tools 🛠️
-A collection of Python scripts for converting HAR files to Mermaid diagrams and cleaning up Markdown files.
+A collection of Python scripts for converting HAR files to Mermaid Markdown diagrams and cleaning up busy Mermaid Markdown content.

 #### Why Use These Tools?
 - Simplify workflows: Convert HAR files or clean Markdown files in seconds.